The Most Gorgeous Waterfall in Every State

 Montana: St. Mary Falls

 Called the “crown of the continent,” Glacier National Park features unbelievable waterfalls, lakes, and streams, as the area is the headland for waters that flow all the way to the Pacific Ocean, the Gulf of Mexico, and Canada’s Hudson Bay.
-Although it’s hard to choose the most beautiful, St. Mary Falls is our pick because of its scenic but fairly easy hike, and its amazing ice-blue waters.
-(Read about more spectacular summer hikes.)
+Although it’s hard to choose the most beautiful waterfall to climb to, in the face of so many spectacular hiking options, St. Mary Falls is our pick because of its scenic but fairly easy hike, and its amazing ice-blue waters.
 The tiered falls rushes through a gorge before passing under a footbridge.
 A bit downstream from the falls is a wonderful swimming spot, if you want to brave the cold water; or, continue up the trail to Virginia Falls, another of the park’s beauties.

 Nebraska: Smith Falls